 Investment loss stress tests and scenarios, including consideration of historical scenarios and an inflation shock scenario, are regularly monitored at Standard Club level.
 Due to the concentration of Standard Ireland investments in US treasuries, the only significant risk is an increase in interest rates.
-An increase of 150 basis points in bond yields would result in a deficit of \$1.6m (although would be partly offset by an increase in the discount rate reducing the discounted value of liabilities).
+However, given the increase in interest rates during the financial year and a reduction in duration in the club's portfolio, an increase of 150 basis points in bond yields would result in a deficit of only \$0.3m (reduced from \$1.6m at 20 February 2022).